-&lt;sup>18 Delivering College Outcome Agreements (AY 2016-17)
+18 Delivering College Outcome Agreements (AY 2016-17) Version 1.5 15th February 2018

-- 5.2 To work with internal academic budget holders, professional support service colleagues and suppliers to deliver innovation and best value to the teaching and learning, and service support communities, through the development of an effective and co-ordinated purchasing effort within the College.
-[Access; Efficiency and collaboration; Savings and benefits] - 5.3 To promote the delivery of value for money through good procurement practice and optimal use of procurement collaboration opportunities.
-[Savings and benefits; Efficiency and collaboration] - 5.4 To seek out professional development opportunities to enrich and enhance experience and capability of procurement practitioners and to work with the supply chains to ensure continued value, managed performance and minimal risk throughout the life of contracts for the benefit of customers and students.
+5.3 To promote the delivery of value for money through good procurement practice and optimal use of procurement collaboration opportunities.

+[Savings and benefits; Efficiency and collaboration]

+- 5.4 To seek out professional development opportunities to enrich and enhance experience and capability of procurement practitioners and to work with the supply chains to ensure continued value, managed performance and minimal risk throughout the life of contracts for the benefit of customers and students.
 [Capability; Savings and benefits] - 5.5 To develop sound and useful procurement management information in order to measure and improve procurement and supplier performance in support of corporate planning conducted through a fair and transparent process.

-[Efficiency and collaboration; Access] - 5.6 To embed sound ethical, social and environmental policies within the College's procurement function and to comply with relevant Scottish, UK and EU legislation in performance of the sustainable procurement duty.
+[Efficiency and collaboration; Access]

+5.6 To embed sound ethical, social and environmental policies within the College's procurement function and to comply with relevant Scottish, UK and EU legislation in performance of the sustainable procurement duty.

 [Sustainability; Capability]

-These objectives are measured and supported in three ways; through the Procurement Action Plan within this Strategy (section 8), through our involvement in the Scottish Government's Procurement and Commercial Improvement Programme (PCIP) and through the publication of an Annual Procurement Report (section 7).
+These objectives are measured and supported in three ways; through the Procurement Action Plan within this Strategy (section 8), through our involvement in the Scottish Government's Procurement and Commercial Improvement Programme (PCIP)19 and through the publication of an Annual Procurement Report (section 7).